Fishing In Kenya: The Ultimate Guide

 Disclosure: Some posts contain affiliate links, which earn us a commission if you make a purchase through them.
 Positive Fishing © participates in various affiliate networks including the Amazon Services LLC Associates Program.

-Top Fish To Catch In Kenya
+Types Of Fish To Catch In Kenya

 When it comes to saltwater fishing, Kenya is incredibly diverse in terms of what you can catch in a single day.

-It’s one of the few places in the world where you can catch a fantasy slam of billfish in a single trip which includes a broadbill, blue marlin, black marlin, striped marlin, and sailfish.
+It’s one of the few places in the world where you can catch a fantasy slam of billfish in a single trip, which includes a broadbill, blue marlin, black marlin, striped marlin, and sailfish.
 But the offshore diversity doesn’t stop there.

-To make things a little easier, I’ll split the top fish to catch in Kenya into two sections, saltwater & freshwater.
+To make things a little easier, I’ll split the top fish to catch in Kenya into two sections: saltwater & freshwater.

 Saltwater Fish In Kenya